-It’s happened to everybody around the Globe, to first-timers and to experienced WordPress users: your website goes down and your users (sometimes you as well) can’t access its pages and you lose visits, conversions, and money eventually.
+You may have tried to access your site at one point only to realize, “Oh no!
+My WordPress website is down, and I don’t know why.”
+It’s happened to everybody around the Globe, to first-timers and to experienced WordPress users alike.
+Your website goes down, and your users (sometimes you as well) can’t access its pages, and you lose visits, conversions, and money eventually.
 It’s a known truth: downtime is completely impartial – it doesn’t care who you are or what you are doing when it strikes.

-And in those moments, when your pages don’t show up, or you login page doesn’t work anymore, you think the world is sending you a pretty clear message: “I hate you, Matteo”.
-Before freaking out and banging your head against the wall, there’s plenty of things you could do to turn this awful situation around — to know what’s causing the downtime and act accordingly.
+And in those moments, when your pages don’t show up, or your login page doesn’t work anymore, you think the world is sending you a pretty clear message: “I hate you, Matteo”.
+Before freaking out and banging your head against the wall, there are plenty of things you could do to turn this awful situation around — to know what’s causing the downtime and act accordingly.

-Want to know what to do when your website is down and/or unreachable?
-Let’s dive in!
+What to do if your WordPress website is down and/or unreachable?